Workers’ Comp vs Personal Injury – What’s the Difference?

 Available Compensation: What You Can Recover

-There is some overlap between what you can recover in a workers’ compensation claim and a personal injury claim, but there are significant differences.
 Generally, workers’ compensation benefits cover all medical expenses related to workplace injury and a portion of lost wages.
-These fall under the umbrella of economic damages; workers’ compensation will not cover .
+These fall under the umbrella of economic damages; workers’ compensation will not cover non-economic damages.

-While both claims can address long-term disability benefits, under a workers’ comp claim, the benefits are determined based on set partial or total disability classifications.
-When long-term disability benefits are awarded in a workers’ comp claim, they are ongoing payments.
 In a personal injury claim, there isn’t a classification system, and the amount will be negotiated or litigated and included in the subsequent one-time compensation.

 Don’t leave money on the table.
 Schedule a free case review to understand your full compensation rights.

-While you aren’t required to show your employer’s gross to receive workers’ compensation benefits, you do need to prove the other party’s negligence in a personal injury lawsuit.
-To prove negligence in personal injury cases, the injured must demonstrate the following:
+While you aren’t required to show your employer’s gross negligence to receive workers’ compensation benefits, you do need to prove the other party’s negligence in a personal injury lawsuit.
+To prove negligence in personal injury cases, the injured parties must demonstrate the following:

-• The third-party owed the victim a
+• The third party owed the victim a duty of care

-• The third-party breached that duty
+• The third party breached that duty

 • The victim was harmed as a direct result of the breach of duty